Gerg-L/spicetify-nix/README.md

       };
     in
     {
-      # use spotify from the nixpkgs master branch
+      # use spotify from the nixpkgs unstable branch
-      spotifyPackage = unstable.spotify;
+      spotifyPackage = inputs.nixpkgs-unstable.spotify;

       # use a custom build of spicetify
       spicetifyPackage = pkgs.spicetify-cli.overrideAttrs (oa: rec {